Direct travel spending in Arizona generates billions of dollars in local, state and federal tax revenues in each year.

 Visitor-related taxes are extremely efficient in their yield as visitors do not utilize most of the local, public services that governments and schools provide.

-• 1.1M domestic visitors to Mesa in 2016 directly spent $242M within the City. * This does not include international travel impacts to Mesa.
+• 1.124M domestic visitors to Mesa in 2017 directly spent $269M within the City, which is an 11% increase over 2016. * This does not include international travel impacts to Mesa.

 • Of the four legislative districts that include Mesa (LD 16, LD 18, LD 25 and LD 26), visitors spent $2.5B in those districts.
 That spending brought in $274 million in local and state taxes. **